R1tschY/PowerWin/README.md

 * scroll in inactive windows.
 * move window to topmost (by the system menu of the window).
 * kill windows (xkill clone).
+* resizing and moving of window by mouse.

 * configure with ini file.
 * portable application.